 If you purchase a residential property that’s not your main residence - e.g. a second home or a buy-to-let, you pay a 3% surcharge on top of the standard Stamp Duty rates.

-Our buy-to-let Stamp Duty calculator will give you a clearer idea of how much Stamp Duty you’ll need to pay when you purchase a buy-to-let property.
+Our buy to let Stamp Duty calculator will give you a clearer idea of how much Stamp Duty you’ll need to pay when you purchase a buy-to-let property.
 Or, check out our guide – Stamp Duty on Second Home and Second Property Tax in the UK.

-Income Tax on Buy-to-Let Properties
+Income Tax on Buy to Let Properties

 Owners of buy-to-let properties also need to pay Income Tax on rental income.
 You’re permitted up to a £1000 allowance, or you can deduct certain expenses.
 To learn more, see our comprehensive guide on Rental Income and Other UK Landlord Taxes